Great White Shark Cage Diving Adventure Expeditions with Rodney Fox

 |Ocean Floor Cage Diving standard twin share cabin||2395|

 |3 Day / 2 Night Great White Adventure||AUD|

 |Ocean Floor Cage Diving standard twin share cabin||1195|

 |Pricing includes accommodation, food, beverages, linen, diving, National Park fees and taxes|

 |NOTE: Specially hosted excursions will attract a higher cruise cost.
 Schedules are changing frequently, please contact us via the [Enquiry Form] button, and we'll send you the latest information.

 Special payment and cancellation terms apply for this operator.

-The Princess II itineraries depart from Port Lincoln (which has its own domestic airport), South Australia
+The Rodney Fox itineraries depart from Port Lincoln (which has its own domestic airport), South Australia

 What to expect